 It's probably due to my near concussion.

 Gary smiled at the challenger that appeared; he didn't seem like a tough opponent.
-While Gary on the other hand had been studying to be a Pokemon Professor like his grandfather.
-The boy had begun to understand his Pokemon's abilities and use them to their fullest, making him a worthy Pokemon trainer.
+While his opponent before him was likely just a Pokemon Trainer, Gary on the other hand is studying to be a Pokemon Professor like his grandfather.
+The boy had begun to understand his Pokemon's abilities and use them to their fullest, making him a worthy Pokemon trainer as well.
 He gave a small wave to Misty and Brock who had just settled in the front row while giving the judge a ready sign.

 "This is a battle between Gary Oak from Pallet Town and Ryan Ketchum from Pallet Town!"
 The judge shouted, raising a flag.